 Recently we have been busy making changes; for many years we have exhibited annually at the Central Hall Westminster gallery but in June 2019, we exhibited at a new venue – the Mall Galleries in London; a bright and stylish contemporary space with bespoke lighting.

-Exciting changes are coming into fruition in 2019, the seeds of which were planted by the immediate past president Sandra wall Armitage.
+Exciting changes came into fruition in 2019, the seeds of which were planted by the immediate past president Sandra Wall Armitage.
 The new President Billy Showell together with the now Co.
 President Gael Sellwood continue the changes with the help of the council and trustees of the society, ‘we are moving forward towards a more open society and one that brings more benefits and collaboration but continues to embrace all that is the botanical arts’ (Billy Showell).

 In 2018 we saw the release of a new book by past president Margaret Stevens ‘Botanical Painting with the society of Botanical artists’ published by Batsford Ltd.

 In 2004 The Art of Botanical Painting was written by Margaret Stevens for the Society and published in association with Harper Collins.
 Initially designed for those searching for a practical guide to the subject of botanical art, the book has been a resounding success and the American edition was published by Harper Collins US in conjunction with the Smithsonian Institution.

 Another book The Botanical Palette, again written by Margaret Stevens for the Society, was published by Harper Collins in October 2007.